quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part48_43._Log-structu.md

 :p How does LFS determine the liveness of blocks within an on-disk segment?
 ??x
 LFS adds metadata to each segment to track block liveness.
-Specifically, for each data block \(D\) within a segment \(S\), it records the inode number (which file it belongs to) and its offset (its position in the file).
+Specifically, for each data block $D $ within a segment$S$, it records the inode number (which file it belongs to) and its offset (its position in the file).
 This information is stored in the segment summary block at the head of the segment. x??

 ---